Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

 \subsection{Global-regional channel attention}

-In order to extract essential global and regional feature representations, we propose the GRCA module to guide our model in focusing on specific signature information.
+In order to extract essential global and regional feature representations, we propose a global-regional channel attention (GRCA) module to guide our model in focusing on specific signature information.
 GRCA simultaneously learns the attention weights for global and regional features by considering their interactions and relative importance.
-Drawing inspiration from previous attention mechanisms \cite{RN43, RN44}, we design GRCA tailored for our two-branch structure to facilitate the signature verification task.
+Drawing inspiration from previous attention mechanisms \cite{RN37, RN38}, we design GRCA tailored for our two-branch structure to facilitate the signature verification task.

 As shown in Fig. \ref{fig3}, we perform global average pooling (GAP) on the feature maps $F52G \in \mathbb{R}^{C \times H \times W}$ in the global branch and $F52R \in \mathbb{R}^{C \times H \times W}$ in the regional branch to compress the spatial information of each channel into one channel descriptor.
 We obtain two channel descriptors $D1G \in \mathbb{R}^{C \times 1 \times 1}$ and $D1R \in \mathbb{R}^{C \times 1 \times 1}$: